 Make Your Next Trip Extraordinary

-Here’s what you need to know now about getting or renewing a passport.
+Here’s what you need to know about getting or renewing a passport:

-Applications can be dropped off at official passport agencies and at acceptance facilities, such as a post office or library (search for one near you).
-However, the State Department recommends mailing in applications because that is a safe, contactless option.
-Make sure you have all the required paperwork, documents, photos, and fees, whether you are applying for a renewal or a first-time passport.
-Note that adults with a 10-year passport can renew by mail.
+First-time applicants must apply in person; most renewals can be done online, by mail, or dropped off at an acceptance facility, such as a post office or library (search for one near you).
+Make sure you have closely followed the rules for the required paperwork, documents, photos, and fees, whether you are applying for a renewal or a first-time passport.
+(Oftentimes, delays are caused by incorrect paperwork and photos.)

 How long will it take?